Viktotovich/library-project/README.md

 2. Simpler is better.
 If you go through my commit history you will see what I mean by this.
 Many commits that ended up holding the project back due to over-engineering.
 Almost always, the best solution was the one with the least amount of code.
 3. It's good to restart.
 Infact, it's necessary.
 At a certain point this repo became a complete mess with the array items being deleted, and the keys for read/not read being completely wiped.
 I cut my losses, made a separate file, and worked on refactoring code (and kept the code that worked with me).
 The result is what you see right now.

 There are still funny business type of variables around, i.e: toggling read/not read on the cards makes library[i].read become true / false.. rather than read / not read.
-This is because I still haven't found a good way to invoke the __proto__ function (due to having to use the DOMs.)
+This is because I still haven't found a good way to invoke the **proto** function (due to having to use the DOMs.)

 You might say - why not just use the read() function on the prototype?

-Well, putting DOM manipulation on the __proto__ of Book is borderline criminal.
+Well, putting DOM manipulation on the **proto** of Book is borderline criminal.

-Besides, even if it is to somehow work, it would be a bad practice to put DOM elements on a __proto__.
+Besides, even if it is to somehow work, it would be a bad practice to put DOM elements on a **proto**.
 That, and the amount of mental energy required to calculate that would be measured in coffee jars, not cups.

 One day, will revisit this project, with better knowledge, and experience - and make it better.
 However, whether it will be the same or a new repo, remains unknown.

 Regardless, this project is extremely fun to play around, UI/UX is very friendly, and the not read / read buttons change color!
 Click them and try them out!

+EDIT: visiting the project months after creating it, I would love to refactor it - but we're just going to use it for practice with constraints API.

+This branch is going to be merged into main, and most probably it will remain the same (except the js validators).

+Ironically, I remember this project taking me some time - a week or two maybe?
+This now looks like something I could do in a day - and better